kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Currently, kueue does not delete its own Kubernetes objects, leaving it to Kubernetes' garbage collector (GC) to manage the retention of objects created by kueue, such as Pods, Jobs, and Workloads.
+Currently, Kueue does not delete its own Kubernetes objects, leaving it to Kubernetes' garbage collector (GC) to manage the retention of objects created by Kueue, such as Pods, Jobs, and Workloads.
 We do not set any expiration on these objects, so by default, they are kept indefinitely.
-Based on usage patterns, including the amount of jobs created, their complexity, and frequency over time, these objects can accumulate, leading to unnecessary use of etcd storage and a gradual increase in kueue's memory footprint.
+Based on usage patterns, including the amount of jobs created, their complexity, and frequency over time, these objects can accumulate, leading to unnecessary use of etcd storage and a gradual increase in Kueue's memory footprint.
 Some of these objects, like finished Workloads, do not contain any useful information that could be used for additional purposes, such as debugging.
 That's why, based on user feedback in [#1618](https://github.com/kubernetes-sigs/kueue/issues/1618) or [#1789](https://github.com/kubernetes-sigs/kueue/issues/1789), a mechanism for garbage collection of finished Workloads